-The construction phase of the West Thames Street Pedestrian Bridge Project remains ongoing.
-The contractor continues to work on the construction of the bridge support structures at the project site.
-Offsite fabrication of the bridge spans is also ongoing and on schedule.
-Delivery of the bridge spans to the project site is scheduled for August 2018.
 LMDC and Battery Park City Authority (BPCA) continue to work with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.

-LMDC paid approximately \$1.73 million toward this activity this past quarter with about \$700,000 of that amount paid to Minority and Woman Business Enterprises.
+LMDC paid approximately \$1.9 million from this activity this past quarter for work completed with about \$934,000 of that amount paid to Minority and Woman Business Enterprises.

 This Report Period Cumulative Actual Total / Expected

-Total Total

-of public facilities 1 5/1
+of public facilities